 Add Tails & Scales to Your Curriculum

-All of our Compassion in the Community programs provide age/grade-appropriate lessons that feature a wide range of STEM-focused topics, hands-on learning and live animal interactions!
+All of our Compassion in the Community programs provide age/grade-appropriate lessons that feature a wide range of STEAM-focused topics, hands-on learning and live animal interactions!
 AHS school programs meet AZ K–12 Academic Standards and can be customized to fit your current classroom topic or specific learning objectives.

 Virtual programs are available upon request.
 For more information, please contact us.